 "A partner who is suddenly much more attentive and complimentary or who starts buying you gifts for no reason may be feeling guilty about something," Greer says.

-Coming home to prepared dinners when that isn’t the norm could be a clue they feel guilty about something—and so they're overcompensating by fawning over you.
+Coming home to prepared dinners when that isn’t the norm could be a clue they feel guilty about something—and they're overcompensating by fawning over you.
 Granted, a nice gesture in isolation is nothing to freak out over.
-But if it coincides with other warning signs, that's when it really might mean something's up, says Greer.
+But if it coincides with other warning signs, that's when it might mean something's up, says Greer.

 12. They start putting you down.

 This one may seem obvious, but it's worth saying—mostly because you definitely deserve better than a partner who's emotionally immature enough to create distance by criticizing you.

 "The goal here is to make you feel bad and get you to back off, so they don't have to break things off themselves," Greer explains.
 This tactic is designed to make you feel so bad about yourself and the relationship that you’ll call it quits and do the hard work for them.
 So, do just that.
 Lose the loser—and any guilty feelings you might have about dumping them.

 13. There’s a change in how your partner spends money.

 If your S.O. starts splurging at the mall and that's totally out of character for them, they might be dealing with some emotions or stressors they’re not telling you about.
 Even if it's unrelated to you and your relationship—like the loss of a job or a bad investment—not sharing the reason behind their impromptu shopping sprees could mean that your partner doesn't feel comfortable telling you the truth.
 Not a great sign.